Blood-Moon-Interactive/website/PROJECT_CONTEXT_PROMPT.md

 # Blood Moon Interactive - Project Context & Instructions

 ## Project Overview
 Blood Moon Interactive is a comprehensive documentation and tutorial website for GameGuru MAX behaviors.
 The site serves as a centralized resource for game developers using the GameGuru MAX engine, providing detailed documentation, tutorials, and examples for various game behaviors.
+The project has evolved to include content generation tools, a game idea generator, and an extensive article system with template-based creation.

 ## GameGuru MAX Software Overview